Can You Play Risk With 2 Players? | Solved And Explained!

 We are an affiliate.
 We really hope you enjoy the products we recommend!
 When you click on links we may receive a commission or other compensation at no cost to you.
 Thank you for coming to our site and for any links you use.
 We really appreciate it.

-I discovered Risk many years ago and enjoyed playing with 4 or 5 players.
+I discovered Risk many years ago and loved playing with 4 or 5 players.
 I can remember attempting to play with two players using the normal rules.
 You can imagine the disappointment when the game didn’t play as well and was over pretty quick!

 Discovering the 2 player variations was a revelation.
 Learning these variations will enable you to enjoy Risk with two players as much as I do.

 All the variations I have found use the same basic principle.
 They use more armies to soften the fact you both own 50% of the world.
 This means there is more to worry about than your opponent and the strength of their army.